2023 Update: Marijuana DUI in Arizona

 If you are a frequent marijuana user, you may have built up a level of tolerance to certain amounts of THC, which can be used to argue a lack of impairment.

-This defense can be used in conjunction with the argument that there is not a consensus among the scientific community regarding a per se level of impairment based on the amount of THC found in a person’s blood.
+This defense can be used in conjunction with the argument that there is no consensus among the scientific community regarding a per se level of impairment based on the amount of THC found in a person’s blood.

 Other defenses might also be available.
-Your attorney will talk to you about the defenses you might raise against your charges.
+Your attorney will discuss the defenses you might raise against your charges.

 Speak to our Marijuana DUI Lawyers and get Immediate Help